 If you want to check your credit score every month for free, click here.

-It is never recommended to get your credit card deactivated especially when it is your first credit account as it shows your oldest financial relation with a lender.
-However, if your credit card is of not much use to you, you can get it deactivated on your own as well.
-If your credit card was deactivated and you still want to keep on using it, you can request your lender to reactivate it and allow you to keep on availing facilities associated with it.
+It is never recommended to get your credit card deactivated especially when it is your first credit account as it is said that “the longer your credit history, and older your average account, the more reliable you look”.
+However, if your credit card is of not of much use to you, you can get it deactivated on your own as well.
+Outside of the credit score implications, the involuntary closure of a credit card could lead to unused reward points attached to your card being forfeited.